Upcoming Events

 Includes 3 CE credits for LMFTs, LPCCs, LEPs and LCSWs.

-This event will be online only.
-A recording will be made available to all registrants for 3 months.
+This event will be in-person, live streamed, and recorded.
+A recording will be made available to all registrants.
 For those who can't attend live, CE credit is available by watching the recording and passing a test.
+There will be a half hour lunch break.

 Program Goals